About Our Scholarship Donors

 Scholarship Criteria

-Applicants must be graduating seniors at an accredited public or private high school in the Sioux Falls area and must plan to attend an accredited four-year academic college or university.
-Equitable employees, associates, immediate family members of employees, and associates of the Donor are not eligible for the award.
-Successful candidates will demonstrate diligence, determination to overcome challenges, and willingness to undertake unusual responsibility in pursuit of a worthy, nonacademic personal achievement.
+Awarded to a graduating senior of an accredited public or private high school in the Sioux Falls area.
+Equitable employees, associates, immediate family members of employees, and associates of the Donor are ineligible for this award.
+Eligibility requirements include:

 This scholarship was established in honor of 10 Teton Lakota young men who, in 1862, risked their lives to save a group of white women and children who had been taken captive during the Dakota Conflict.